ModernizationDigital/playbook-3/_playbook/intro.md

 ### Transformation, Modernization, Migration

+Is Digital Transformation the same as Modernization or even Migration?
 What's the difference?
-Isn't it really all the same?
-How do I decide which one I need?
 More importantly how do I do it?
+Well, if transformation in this context is upgrading your processes, technology, data and organization to meet industry needs.
+Modernization is using that technology to properly!
+Making sure you fix the operations and the infrastructure.
+How can you do that?
+Cloud services: Migration.

+Transformation is somewhat holistic: Do we have all the right things; new policies; new values; right people
+Modernization: Is actually doing the do work.
+Migration: is the act of cleaning everything up.

 ![Iteration Cycles]({{site.baseurl}}/images/iteration-cycles.png)

 For example, the Twitter homepage is composed through calls to dozens of microservices, including a “who to follow” microservice, a “trends” microservice, a “tweets” microservice, and many others -- some of which in turn call other microservices.
 The key to a successful microservices architecture is the loose coupling, which enables each microservice to be developed, tested, and released independently of the other microservices.